amanalok/amanalok/README.md

 > [**My Website**](https://amanalok.gitbook.io/fun/)

 #### Pinned Github Repositories

+* [**Applied NLP**](https://github.com/amanalok/anlp): Contains IPython Notebook and python scripts for small projects on applied nlp and information retrievel.
+* [**FastAI Course**](https://github.com/amanalok/fastai-course) Conatains IPython Notebook and python scripts for projects done as a part of the [FastAI](https://course.fast.ai) course.
+* [**Data Structures & Algorithms In Python**](https://github.com/amanalok/python-dsa) Contains python scripts for implementation of different data structures and algorithms.
+Further, the repo also contains python scripts for applications build using the standard algorithms and data structures.

 <!--
 **amanalok/amanalok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.